 Students completing an ABA with a cumulative GPA of 3.50 or higher graduate 'With Honors'.
+Academic honors are not offered as part of the graduate program.

-The Dean's List for academic scholarship includes undergraduate students who are enrolled in 12 or more quarter credit hours and have maintained a grade point average for the quarter of 3.75 or higher.
+The Dean's List for academic scholarship includes undergraduate students who are enrolled in 12 or more semester credit hours and have maintained a grade point average for the semester of 3.75 or higher.